hyperpy/hrpc/README.md

 This creates `greeter_gprc.py` (services) and `greeter_pb2.py` (stubs) files.

-You can then write a async-ready server.
+You can then write an async-ready server.

 ```python
 """Greeter server."""